-- FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 45 days after the end of the grant period.
+- FINANCIAL REPORTS & REIMBURSEMENTS (Claims) OGMS Detail of Expenditure/ Reimbursement forms are due within 15 days after the end of each calendar quarter.
+Claim reports are due even if no expenditures occurred during the quarter.
+Final Expenditure/ Reimbursement claims are due within 45 days after the end of the grant period.
 If the due date falls on a weekend or non-business day, the report is due on the next business day.
-For financial questions, contact Joseph Thompson at 804-225-2782 or via email at joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORTS for most grant programs are due within 15 days after the end of each calendar quarter and must be approved by your DCJS Grant Monitor. - BUDGET (Contract) AMENDMENTS please refer to #52 above.
-For budget amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The subgrantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
+For financial questions, contact Joseph Thompson at 804-225-2782 or via email at joseph.thompson@dcjs.virginia.gov. - PROGRESS (Status) REPORT is due within 15 days after the end of the grant period on January 15, 2025, and must be approved by your DCJS Grant Monitor. - BUDGET (Contract) AMENDMENTS may be submitted for consideration through OGMS.
+Please refer to "#52.
+Contract amendments", above.
+Please review your Special Conditions carefully to determine the requirements and procedures for amending budgets.
+For contract amendment questions, contact your assigned Grant Monitor. - GRANT CLOSEOUT: The grantee has up to 45 days from the end of the award period to liquidate any unpaid obligations and submit a final financial report.
 The liquidation period exists to allow projects time to receive final invoices and make final payments -- no new obligations may be incurred during this period.
-Closeout questions should be directed to Joseph Thompson at 804-225-2782 or via email at joseph.thompson@dcjs.virginia.gov.
+Closeout questions should be directed to Joseph Thompson at (804) 225-2782 or via email at Joseph.thompson@dcjs.virginia.gov.